usc-isi-i2/kgtk/docs/install.md

 ### Resuming Work with KGTK in a New Terminal Session

-If you have terminated started a new terminal session and want to resume work with KGTK, first execute the following command in the new terminal session in order to connect to your `kgtk-env` COnda virtual environment:
+If you have started a new terminal session and want to resume work with KGTK, first execute the following command in the new terminal session in order to activate your `kgtk-env` Conda virtual environment:

 ```bash
 conda activate kgtk-env